kris-at-occ/devstack-gcp/README.md

 - Firewall: Allow HTTP and HTTPS traffic
 - SSH Key (if you like)

-Open SSH console and clone this repo:
+Open SSH console and run `screen` to help you get back the session when SSH conection gets lost (reestablish ssh and run `screen -r`), clone this repo:

 `git clone https://github.com/kris-at-occ/devstack-gcp`